 Once you register, you’ll have to complete annual tax returns and pay income tax in installments in advance.
 Profits are taxed at the personal tax rate rather than the corporate tax rate.

-Many self-employed workers are exempt from making state social security contributions in Germany.
-However, as it’s the law to have German health insurance, you must make alternative arrangements.
+Many self-employed workers in Germany are exempt from making state social security contributions.
+However, as it’s the law to have health insurance, you must make alternative arrangements.

 Some self-employed people also need to pay contributions to the German pension fund.
 Self-employed workers can claim some services and items necessary for their work as tax-deductible expenses.
 This includes things such as stationery, office space, office equipment, work-related travel, childcare costs, healthcare, pension, and other insurance contributions.